 You can either boil 1 head of cauliflower florets for 10 minutes until they’re fork tender, or you can take the easy way out.
 Microwave 2 bags of frozen cauliflower in steamamble bags (separately) until tender, usually about 6 minutes each.

 Another easy option is to steam the cauliflower florets for 18-25 minutes, until fork tender.

-Drain well, let cool, then throw in a food processor with 1/4 cup ricotta, 1 tbs. melted unsalted butter, some Greek yogurt, 1 tsp.
+Drain well, let cool, then throw in a food processor with 1/4 cup ricotta, 2 tbs. melted unsalted butter, some Greek yogurt, 1 tsp.
 Kosher salt, 1/4 tsp. freshly ground black pepper, and a pinch of red pepper flakes.

 Then, squeeze each garlic clove until the good, roasted garlicky goodness pops out.
 Get as much as you can, but don’t sweat it if you can’t get it all out.
 Discard the skins.

 Blend ‘er up until it looks like mashed potatoes.
 Taste and adjust seasonings as you need.

 And enjoy that extra glass of wine you can now afford thanks to fewer calories + carbs.

 1 whole head garlic

 1 head cauliflower, cut into florets (or 2 bags steamable, frozen cauliflower)